manassaloi/manassaloi.github.io/_posts/2020-01-27-no-to-catchups.markdown

 1. Reading (books/articles)
 2. Spending time with my gf
 3. Occasional travel
-4. Learning one new thing or the other,
+4. Learning one new thing or the other

 the cost of saying Yes is much more than me sticking to my defaults.